See historic events for any day of the year by entering the date below. Why not try your birthday?

 This cartoon from The Free Lance shows the contrasting reception United States temperance advocate 'Pussyfoot' Johnson received from Protestant church leaders and the liquor trade during his 1922 visit.

-William E. ‘Pussyfoot' Johnson, one of the leading figures of the American temperance movement, did a speaking tour of New Zealand in the lead-up to the 1922 licensing poll.
+William E. ‘Pussyfoot’ Johnson, one of the leading figures of the American temperance movement, toured New Zealand in the lead-up to the 1922 licensing poll.

 Johnson thereafter committed his energies to the Anti-Saloon League, the main national prohibition organisation, which helped ensure the United States Congress passed the 18th Amendment in 1919, famously turning the nation ‘dry’.
 The League was also committed to converting the rest of the world to prohibition, and Johnson was despatched to England to promote the cause.
-He lost an eye when he was mobbed by students in London, raising his profile even further.
+The loss of an eye when he was mobbed by students in London raised his profile even further.

-He sailed into Wellington Harbour on 11 September 1922, and spoke to businessmen at the YMCA at lunchtime and to a packed audience at the Wellington Town Hall that evening.
-He encouraged his listeners to vote for prohibition because it had improved America's moral tone.
+After sailing into Wellington Harbour on 11 September 1922, Johnson spoke to businessmen at the YMCA at lunchtime and to a packed audience at the Wellington Town Hall that evening.
+He encouraged his listeners to vote for prohibition because it had improved America’s moral tone.
 Crime had dropped, charity was less necessary, violence towards children had decreased, and cruelty to animals had lessened: ‘even the cats and dogs are happier’.
 Johnson toured New Zealand for almost two months, speaking in small towns as well as main centres.
-The country still voted against prohibition in the 6 December 1922 poll, though by a narrow margin.
+The country still voted against prohibition on 6 December 1922, though by a narrow margin.

 Community contributions